-Are you shopping & shipping from the US to Canada?
-You may be wondering how to calculate duties for Canada shipments.
+Are you shopping and shipping from the US to Canada?
+You may be wondering how to calculate duties for Canadian shipments.
 After reading this blog, you don’t have to wonder about it!
 Depending on the value of the goods you are bringing into the country, you may be required to pay duty and/or taxes.
-However, we'll give you a brief overview of the fees and duties, and also calculate the taxes and duties before shipping!
+However, we'll give you a brief overview of the fees and duties and also calculate the taxes and duties before shipping!

 Duty is a tariff charged on goods imported into Canada.
 The amount of import duty charged depends on the type of goods being imported and the country they are coming from.
 Most goods entering Canada are subject to a duty rate of 5% or less.

 Taxes on imported goods are also collected by the Canada Border Services Agency (CBSA).
 The two main types of taxes imposed on imported goods are the federal Goods and Services Tax (GST) and provincial sales taxes (PST).
 The GST is a 5% tax that is applied to most goods and services purchased in Canada.
 PST is imposed by the provinces and ranges from 0% to 10%.

 To calculate the duties and taxes you will be required to pay, you can use the tool on the Canada Border Services Agency website.
 Just enter a few details about the goods you're importing and where they're coming from, and it will give you an estimate of the fees you'll need to pay.
 Keep in mind that this is only an estimate; actual charges may vary.